 How can I get a job after graduation?

 Your prospects for getting a job in your field after graduation are enhanced by building a strong resume of experience during your time at UB and building your network.
 Securing an internship or two and making connections with alumni contributes to your success.
-Career Services can provide support in these crucial areas.
+Career Design Center can provide support in these crucial areas.

 Let us know how we can help you.
 Submit our Contact Us form.